Things to do in Florence

 The world-renowned beauty of Florence attracts millions of tourists throughout the year.
 Florence in March is the perfect time to laze about in the city, right before the hot weather and hordes of tourists engulf the city.
 You can take part in the revelry accompanying the Florentine New Year or roam around in the vast art galleries of Uffizi.

 Florence steps into spring in March, when the days get longer and the temperature ranges between 5°C to 16°C. Snow is unlikely but light showers can be expected.
-Layered clothing and a handy umbrella are a must to face Florence in March.
+Layered clothing and a handy umbrella are highly recommended.

 1